micromata/dave/Readme.md

 ### User management

-User management in _dave_ is very simple.
-Each user in the `config.yaml` MUST have a password and CAN have a subdirectory.
+User management in _dave_ is very simple, but optional.
+You don't have to add users if it's not necessary for your use case.
+But if you do, each user in the `config.yaml` **must** have a password and **can** have a subdirectory.

 The password must be in form of a BCrypt hash.
 You can generate one calling the shipped cli tool `davecli passwd`.